pyth-network/pyth-js/pyth-aptos-js/README.md

 Many applications additionally need to display Pyth prices off-chain, for example, in their frontend application.
 The `AptosPriceServiceConnection` provides two different ways to fetch the current Pyth price.
 The code blocks below assume that the `connection` and `priceIds` objects have been initialized as shown above.
-The first method is a single shot query:
+The first method is a single-shot query:

 ```typescript
 // `getLatestPriceFeeds` returns a `PriceFeed` for each price id.
 It contains all information about a price and has